 These are broken down into subheadings and then further broken into specific core competencies.
 The Early Childhood and Afterschool Core Competencies are an IPDP self- assessment tool.
 Your IPDP goals are based on the areas for growth that you identify.

 Other IPDP formats

 - CDA format: when you are working on a new CDA or renewing one.

-- Vermont Department of Education (DOE) format: for licensed educators.
-This shorter format is based on your longer DOE required IPDP.
+- Vermont Agency of Education (AOE) short format: for licensed educators.
+This shorter format highlights the most current goals and strategies from your longer AOE required IPDP.
 Use the short format when sending your IPDP to Northern Lights, STARS or the Child Development Division.

-- BFIS Quality and Credential Account online IPDP: Choose the format and type it in – look on the SUMMARY page for your PROFESSIONAL DEVELOPMENT PLAN.
+- BFIS Quality and Credential Account – online IPDP: Choose the format and type it in – look on the SUMMARY page of your account for your PROFESSIONAL DEVELOPMENT PLAN.

-- Early Childhood Family Mental Health (ECFMH) IPDP format: for those seeking the ECFMH credential
+- Early Childhood Family Mental Health (ECFMH) IPDP format ( see side bar): for those seeking the ECFMH credential

 (Thank you to the many professionals who contributed their IPDPs to this page).